gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  code-block:: bash

     vmd conf.gro min.trr

-..  container:: justify

-    This is what I see:

 .. figure:: figures/bulksolution/solution-light.webp
     :alt: Gromacs tutorial : Movie showing the motion of the atoms during the energy minimization.